 6. The age limit as of 2010 is 14 and under.
 After each year the age limit goes up one year (in 2011 it will be 15)

 7. A team may trade a player throughout the year and each player being traded, as well as the commissioner, has to agree with it.

 8. There are force outs at every base when they are possible.

 9. There is pegging at every base.(Throwing the ball at the runner)

-9. Ghost runners are allowed but if there is an available runner they will have to go on to a base.
-If there is a ghost runner running to 2nd, 3rd, or home and someone throws the ball to that base it will be decided on the runner running to first base unless there is a runner going to that base.
+9. Ghost runners are allowed but if there are available runners they will have to run.
+If there is a ghost runner running to 2nd, 3rd, or home and someone attempts to complete a force out at that base, it will be decided on the lead runner unless there is a runner going to that base.